Evangelical Church in Iraq

 Evangelical Church has a history in Iraq that goes back to 1850.
 This church focus on education and established several schools in main cities in Iraq including Baghdad, Mosul, Basra and Kirkuk.
 After 2003, this church established more presence in Iraqi Kurdistan.
 The presence and influence of these churches and schools varies depending on the political system in Iraq.
-Members of this church comes from Iraqi Presbyterian church and the historic Iraqi Syrian Catholic denomination.
+Members of this church come from Iraqi Presbyterian church and the historic Iraqi Syrian Catholic denomination.

 History

 In 1850 Presbyterians and Congregationalists opened a mission in Mosul, Iraq.
 The Arabian mission of the Reformed Church in America started in 1889 in Basra; during the 1920s the Evangelical and Reformed Church and the United Presbyterian Church supported this effort.
 This united mission was merged with the Southern Presbyterian Church in 1957.
 Its main focus was education; there was little success in church planting.
 There were four Reformed-Presbyterian congregations in Baghdad, Kirkuk, Basra and Mosul, served by Egyptian pastors.

 In 1969 all missionaries were expelled from Iraq and their schools were closed.
 The exact number of churches and adherents is unknown.

 In 2001 the Evangelical Church of Iraq had five congregations and opened a Christian school.